Sourcetrail: History

 The project was started by Eberhard Gräther after an internship at Google where he worked on Google Chrome, and noticed that he consumed a lot of time (1 month) to implement a simple feature that he expected to be done in 1–2 hours.
 This was his motivation to develop a tool that helps in understanding the consequences of source code modifications.
 The project started as a commercial project in 2016 under the name Coati.
 In November 2019, Sourcetrail was released as open-source software under version three of the GNU General Public License.

 The project was discontinued in 2021.

 Concept

 Most of a programmer's time is invested in reading the source code.
-Therefore, Sourcetrail is intended to help the developers to understand the source code and the relationship between different components.
+Therefore, Sourcetrail was intended to help the developers to understand the source code and the relationship between different components.
 Sourcetrail builds a dependency graph after indexing the source code files and provides a graphical overview of the source code.

-It is built in an extendable way, so it could be extended to support more programming languages.